 Blockless PLC Splitter

-The appearance of a blockless PLC splitter is similar to that of a bare PLC splitter.
-However, it is packaged in a more compact stainless steel tube for better fiber protection, and its fiber ends are terminated with fiber optic connectors.
-LC, FC, ST, and SC connectors are the most common.
-As a result, there is no need for fiber splicing during installation.
-PLC splitters with no blocks are typically used for multiple connections on distribution boxes or network cabinets.
+Likewise, blockless PLC splitter has a similar appearance as bare PLC splitter.
+But it has a more compact stainless tube package which provides stronger fiber protection, and its fiber ends are all terminated with fiber optic connectors.
+Connectors are commonly available with SC, LC, FC and ST types.
+Thus, there is no need for fiber splicing during installation.
+Blockless PLC splitter is mainly used for different connections over distribution boxes or network cabinets.

 ABS PLC Splitter